Ireland '23 - Day 14 - Boyne Valley - Tara & Nowth/Newgrange

 A charming woman from Ghana in colorful dress served us and you could see she was well-liked, and drinks & food were flowing.
 An old Irishman at the counter, with a money box, was using a pencil stub to add up how much patrons owed & they expected cash.
 It was a vintage modern Ireland....

-Across the cobblestone street (no cars are allowed in town) was a Pub with live music.
-The small-town-ness was refreshing; people wanted songs to sing or clap along with.
-But it was American rock and not Irish music.
+Across the street was a Pub with live music, and the small-town-ness was refreshing; people wanted songs to sing or clap along with, but it was American rock standards & not Irish music.

 We were up late that night, like 11 pm.